 I grew up in a bilingual household (English/German) which resulted in my becoming an expert in cultural misunderstandings with an odd love for peas.

-When I’m not working on my research, I enjoy introducing young people to sailing, by taking them on week-long trips around the Mediterranean or Baltic Sea.
-I discovered sailing back in 2011.
-After a 4 month trip around Europe in 2014 I became part of the active skipper group who are also responsible for the maintenance of two sailing catamarans.
+I used to spend much of my free time introducing young people to sailing, by taking them on week-long trips around the Mediterranean or Baltic Sea.
+I discovered sailing back in 2011, and after a 4 month trip around Europe in 2014, I became part of an active skipper group responsible for maintaining two sailing catamarans.
+I continued to sail regularly until 2024.
+These days, I’m settling into my new home in Denmark and focusing on learning the language, exploring the local culture, and finding the best hygge concerts.

 Upcoming talks: